jaywcjlove/create-custom-symbols/README.md

 Effortlessly convert any SVG icon into an SF symbol file usable in Xcode by simply dragging and dropping the icon, enabling swift creation of SF symbol files.

 ![RegexMate screenshots-2](./assets/screenshots-2.png)

+Support batch import of SVG icons and batch generation of SF symbol icons.

 ![RegexMate screenshots-3](./assets/screenshots-3.png)